 Following the closure of the transit zones, Hungary has created new bureaucratic barriers to asylum that extend far beyond its own borders.
-Based on Act VIII 2020 on Transitional Provisions related to the Termination of the State of Danger and on Medical Preparedness, 807 it is no longer possible to apply for asylum on the Hungarian territory, neither at the border crossing points.
-808 Before being able to claim asylum in Hungary, asylum seekers must first make a declaration of intent affirming their wish to apply for asylum at Hungarian Embassies outside the EU and be issued with a special entry permit for that purpose.
-Thus, asylum seekers would first have to lodge a 'declaration of intent' at Hungary's embassies in either Belgrade, Serbia or Kiev, Ukraine.
-809
+Based on Act VIII 2020 on Transitional Provisions related to the Termination of the State of Danger and on Medical Preparedness,717 it is no longer possible to apply for asylum on the territory of Hungary, neither at the border crossing points.718 Before being able to claim asylum in Hungary, asylum seekers must first make a declaration of intent affirming their wish to apply for asylum at Hungarian Embassies outside the EU and be issued with a special entry permit for that purpose.
+Thus, asylum seekers would first have to lodge a 'declaration of intent' at Hungary's embassies in either Belgrade in Serbia or Kiev in Ukraine.719

 This measure was implemented in response to the epidemic in order to protect public safety.
-It was put in place within the scope of both the 'crisis situation' and readiness for pandemic-related mass movement, as well as the 'state of medical crisis.'
-According to Bakondi, the prime minister of Hungary's national security adviser, Hungary has 'indefinitely suspended access to border transit sites for asylum seekers' due to the risks associated with the spread of COVID-19.
+It was put in place within the scope of both the 'crisis situation' and readiness for pandemic-related mass movement, as well as the 'state of medical crisis.'720 In this context,